-Over the past year, there has understandably been a huge increase in the number of people working from home, resulting in more DBS work from home based DBS applications being requested.
+Over the past year, we are still seeing a huge increase in the number of people working from home, resulting in more DBS work from home based DBS applications being requested.

 What Is A Home-Based Position?